mircealungu/student-projects/thesis-abstract.md

 from: https://plg.uwaterloo.ca/~migod/research/beckOOPSLA.html

-## Mircea's Comment to Kent Beck's Abstract
+## Mircea's Note to Kent Beck's Advice

 Often, when doing empirical software engineering research you'll have to also propose a research question.